Shock Diffraction by Convex Cornered Wedges for the Nonlinear Wave System: Proof of Theorem : Optimal regularity near the sonic boundary

 \begin{lemma} Let $\psi\in C(\overline{Q^{+}_{\hat{r},R}})\cap C^{2}(Q^{+}_{\hat{r},R})$ be a solution of the Dirichlet problem \eqref{5.3} and \eqref{5.5}--\eqref{5.6}.
 Then $\psi\in C^{1,\alpha}(\overline{Q^{+}_{{\hat{r}}/{2},{R}/{2}}})$ for any $ \alpha\in(0,1)$ with

 \end{lemma}

 \begin{proof} The proof is quite similar to that in \cite{bcm}, and the main difference is the scaling due to the different equations.
-Here we just list the main procedures.
-As in \cite{bcm}, we divide the proof into the following four steps.
+For fixed $z_{0}=(x_{0},y_{0})\in Q^{+}_{{r}/{2},{R}/{2}}$, rescale $W$ in $R_{z_{0}}$ by defining where $Q_{h}=(-h,h)^{2}$ for $h>0$.
+Keep this in mind, we can prove this lemma easily by following \cite{bcm} step by step.
+Thus we omit the detail of proof here. \end{proof}